Kester's Wild Game Food Nurseries INC.

 Kale

-Our specialized mixes can be planted in strips or patches along the edge of woods, near ponds, along fence lines or near areas of thick grass.
 Soil preparations is essential for a good food plot.
 Weed competition is the most common problem experienced.
 Food plot areas can be worked several times during the spring to eliminate annual weeds.
 One thing to keep in mind is that tilling the soil will bring more weed seeds to the surface that will germinate as the soil temperature warms in the spring.
 A spray, such as Roundup, can also be used prior to planting.
-Roundup is sprayed after the weeds have germinated and started to grow.
+Roundup is sprayed after the weeds have germinated and started to grow to a height of at least 6 inches.
 Roundup will kill anything that is green and growing.
 Wait 7 to 10 days after spraying and then plant you food plot.

-Kester's Notill Mix
+Kester's No-till Mix

 Small Burnett